matheothomas/msg-encryption/README.md

 ## Disclaimer
 This code should not be used for security purposes and is only made to demonstrate how asymmetric encryption works.

+The mathematic implementation of the RSA algorithm was inspired from [this repository](https://github.com/andrewkiluk/RSA-Library).